-It is the student's responsibility to complete 6 hours of service learning per semester in conjunction with N134, N144, and N234.
-Each 6 hours must be completed before the next semester.
-The service must be completed, documented and verified before progression to the next course.
+It is the student's responsibility to complete 6 hours of service learning per semester in conjunction with N134, N144/174, and N234/235.
+The goal of service learning is to encourage the student to become more aware of their role as a citizen and professional in the community.
+The service must be completed, documented, and verified before progression to the next course.
 Failure to complete the required service learning hours by the due date assigned in each course will result in an incomplete grade for the course.
 The student may not progress into the next course or graduate until all service learning hours have been completed.